Applicant FAQs

 Amount of time each spouse has been approved and waiting to attend a retreat

-Spouse’s ability to cover at least $500, the minimum financial contribution
+Spouse’s ability to cover at least $500, the minimum financial contribution and cover their own travel expenses.

 What happens on the intake call?